Indian long-eared hedgehog

 The Indian long-eared hedgehog (Hemiechinus collaris) is a small species of mammal native to northern India and Pakistan.
 It is insectivorous and nocturnal.
+It has been noted as a carrier of tick-borne diseases.

 Description

 The Indian long-eared hedgehog is a relatively small hedgehog (~17 cm, 200–500 grams).
 It is a nocturnal animal that is often found inhabiting burrows.
 Similar to most hedgehogs it has spines on its back, embedded into a muscle sheath.
 This sheath forms a bag-like structure that the animal can hide inside for protection.
 It can also erect its spines to further protect from predators.
 The Indian long-eared hedgehog has a well developed set of senses because of its large ears, eyes and whiskers near its snout.
 These senses, especially smell, help them find food and/or a possible partner.

 Diet

 The Indian long-eared hedgehog is insectivorous, feeding on small insects.
 Because of their arid desert habitat they often receive most of the water they need from their food supply.